samhaines-wustl/FrontierMap/markdown/locations/candelabraNorth.md

  - **~~Illuminator~~ Baldr Bert of the Crater**: A high-performing human Illuminator, who's a shoe-in for the next Baldr.
 But, Bert will not leave that choice up to chance.

- - **Illuminator Cecil of the Saved child**: A self-proclaimed opportunist, he's been climbing the ranks quickly and gaining quite a substantial amount of notoriety.
+ - **Illuminator Cecil of the Saved Child**: A self-proclaimed opportunist, he's been climbing the ranks quickly and gaining quite a substantial amount of notoriety.

 *How do they live like this.
 The heat and the flames?
 Just how*